Shock detector: Technologies

+More sophisticated electronic systems use accelerometers and associated microelectromechanical systems.

 Monitor shipments

 A shock detector can be mounted on a package (inside or outside) or directly on the product being shipped.
 Mounting on the package is usually done to detect excessive handling such as high drop heights while mounting on the product is done to more closely indicate product damage.

 Some shipments need more than one shock detector to better monitor all directions of impacts.
 Large or long items sometimes have shock detectors at both ends of the shipping container.

 The shock detector indicates whether the goods in transit were likely to have been subjected to potentially damaging conditions.
 Based on this data, the options may be: